K-S-K/CV/Articles/37_LocalAI/Article.md

 ### What Is WissensNest

 WissensNest is a **personal AI assistant that runs entirely locally** on a standard computer (a MacBook Pro M3 with 36 GB RAM).
-No cloud, no subscriptions, no registration, no SMS.
-No data leakage, no risk of disconnection from the tool, and data just because the service owner changed their plans.
+No cloud, no subscriptions.
+No data leakage, no risk of disconnection from the tool, and no data loss just because the service owner changed their plans.
 All conversation history is stored in a local SQLite database; models run through Ollama.

 The interface is a web app accessible in any browser.
-Projects separate contexts: each project has its own system instruction (prompt) and its own conversation history.
+I introduced the concept of Projects in the domain model.
+Projects separate contexts.
+Each project has its own set of system instructions (prompts) and its own conversation history.

 ### Use Cases